rust-stuco/lectures/week14/concurrency.md

 # What is Asynchronous Programming?

 * In asynchronous programming, operations that cannot complete immediately are _suspended_
-* The thread executing is not blocked and can instead run other things
+* The thread executing is **not blocked** and can instead run other things
 * When the operation completes, it becomes _unsuspended_ and the thread continues processing it where it left off
+* Something needs to "remember" task state after pausing so it can resume

 ---